Margaret’s books & stories

-Margaret Mahy joins forces with New Zealand’s top political cartoonist in this hilarious and irreverent history of Aotearoa.
+Margaret Mahy joins forces with top New Zealand political cartoonist, Trace Hodgson, in this hilarious and irreverent history of Aotearoa.

-Forced from home, twelve-year old Heriot’s unwilling steps lead him to Diamond, first city of the Hoadara.
+- Forced from home, twelve-year old Heriot’s unwilling steps lead him to Diamond, first city of the Hoadara.
 Forced to serve as the King’s magician, Heriot is isolated within the walls of Diamond, until he finds Cayley, a wild, ambiguous rat-of-the-city.
 Two lonely souls forge an unlikely friendship in the shadows of the city both are forced to call home.
 But when children become adults, childish games become deadly serious and when incipient madness erupts in chilling violence, Heriot is forced to explore the very heart of his magic.
-A novel for young adults.

-Little Mabel blew a bubble and it caused a lot of trouble!
+- Little Mabel blew a bubble and it caused a lot of trouble!
 Such a lot of bubble trouble in a bibble-bobble way.
 For it broke away from Mabel as it bobbed across the table, where it bobbled over Baby, and it wafted him away.
 Follow the hilarious efforts of the townsfolk as they chase the baby far across the town in an effort to get him down from the bubble safe and sound.

-On the way in his little red car to share a big pot of stew with his friend, Mr. Winkle is unaware of the long procession forming behind him.
+- On the way in his little red car to share a big pot of stew with his friend, Mr. Winkle is unaware of the long procession forming behind him.
 This picture book was released in New Zealand in 2010.

 - Rosie had a problem, a terrible problem for a dragon.
 Whenever she tried to breathe fire, a fine spray of water filled the air in front of her.
 On the other side of town, Caxton had a problem too.
 It’s hard for a boy who loves swimming and being active when his whole family is devoted to art.
 When Caxton and Rosie meet, it isn’t long before they discover just how to pool their talents.

-A poor family is searching down the back of a chair for Dad’s lost car keys and, miraculously in the mess of things back there, their financial problems are solved.
+- A poor family is searching down the back of a chair for Dad’s lost car keys and, miraculously in the mess of things back there, their financial problems are solved.
 You can read the poem Down the back of the chair on this website.

-Ditta is a smart, sassy twelve-year old who wants to be a detective — and when she encounters a ghostly boy reading in a mysterious corner of her school library she has her first mystery to solve.
+- Ditta is a smart, sassy twelve-year old who wants to be a detective — and when she encounters a ghostly boy reading in a mysterious corner of her school library she has her first mystery to solve.
 But when her best friend Max tells her the bedroom floor in his brand new house is haunted too, the mysteries start coming thick and fast and before she knows it she has a whole handful to solve.

-With her nerdy computer geek sister Mirabel, the three friends find that ghosts are much more adaptable than they ever thought possible and Ditta finds not one but two ways of making them portable.
+- With her nerdy computer geek sister Mirabel, the three friends find that ghosts are much more adaptable than they ever thought possible and Ditta finds not one but two ways of making them portable.

 Stories in collections